zs0302/Leary-lab-manual/README.md

 ## Outlook
 Outlook is primarily an email application, it also includes a calendar, task manager, contact manager, note taking, journal, and web browsing.
 Using Outlook is required for the lab.

-Tasks can be assigned via Outlook (email) through OneNote, so all members are expected to check emails every day and to response throughout the week as soon as possible.
+Tasks can be assigned via Outlook (email) through OneNote, so all members are expected to check emails every day and to respond to emails throughout the week (weekends excluded).

 ## Outlook Calendar
 Outlook Calendar is within Outlook.
 It can help to arrange and manage meetings and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.
-PLease keep your Outlook Calendar connected.
+Please keep your Outlook Calendar connected and up to date.

 ## OneNote
 OneNote is a digital notebook for taking notes and managing information.
 Notes can be shared with other OneNote users over the internet or network.
 The lab meeting notes will be posted on OneNote.
 Lab members can also check their tasks and project progress on OneNote.